kenwals/shinrin-yoku/TESTING.md

 About section: The card gallery is a template taken from the bootstrap framework library.
 It is responsive to screen size off the shelf.
 Some images have links that take you to another site.
 No issues found.

-Email link on contact page: This behaves as expected, the link should trigger the users browser to open a new window for composing an email, the To field and the subject field should be prepopulated.
+Email link on contact page: This behaves as expected, the link should trigger the users browser to open a new window for composing an email, the To field and the subject field are then prepopulated for the user.

-Subscription form : The form displays validation messages if fields are blank when the subscribe button is pressed.
+Subscription form : The form displays validation messages if fields are left blank when the subscribe button is pressed.

 Footer section : All icons animate when the mouse is hovering over them, each icon links to a new page.